Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [management.jmx.rmiConnector.credentialsSecrets](./values.yaml#L1801)

-Mandatory if `enablePublicAccess` is set to `true`.
+Optional, but ineffective if `enablePublicAccess` is set to  `true`.
 The reference to the secrets containing the credentials of the users enabled to access the RMI connector.
 Every secret must contains the keys `user` and `password`.
 If `enablePublicAccess` is set to `false`, at least one set of credentials should be supplied in order to allow access through the connector.
 This is also needed if you wish to use the provided "stop" script; the script will always use the first user supplied.

 **Default:** `[]`
 #### [management.jmx.rmiConnector.dataPort](./values.yaml#L1688)